Magillem/generator-jhipster-pages/README.md

    - js controller
    - js read and write service
    - java get and post web service

+## Road Map

+Here is the list of types to do
 - **Form** generate
    - form html page
    - js controller